Car Accident Arbitration

 Arbitration isn’t right for everyone.
 Because it is legally binding and the results can’t be appealed, arbitration can leave some car accident victims hung out to dry.
 In some cases, arbitration requires time off work that a victim can’t afford.
 Others dislike the lack of jury deciding their fate.
 With matters in the hands of a single arbitrator, it’s their sole decision to make.

 If you believe arbitration might be right for your situation, Lawsuit Info Center can help connect you with an experienced attorney in your area.
 They can help you understand the arbitration process and whether or not it is indeed worth pursuing your claim.
-To find out what your car accident claim could be worth and to get in touch with a lawyer in your area, simply fill out this form and one of our team members will be in touch.

 Frequently Asked Questions: